afair/make_id/README.md

 Bases supported are:

+- Base94: Base64 (Upper, Lower, Digits) with 30 extra special characters
+- Base64: Url-Safe version.
+Base64 but swaps the plus and slash by dash and underscore respectively.
 - Base62: digits, upper, and lower-case letters.
-No special characters
+No special characters.
+The default.
 - Base32: digits and upper case without ambiguous characters "1lI" or "oO0"
 - Base 2 through 36 (except 32): Ruby's `Integer#to_s(base)` is used
-- Base64: Uses the `Base64.urlsafe_encode64` such has 2 special characters.
-- Base63: It is not implemented.

-The Base32 may seem out of place, but is useful for alpha-numeric codes the users are required to type, such as redemption codes.
+The Base32 may seem out of place, but is useful for alpha-numeric codes the users are required to type or speak, such as serial numbers or license codes.
-All letter are folded to upper-case, and ambiguous characters are converted to the canonical ones.
+All letters are upper-case, and ambiguous characters are converted to the canonical ones.

-    MakeId.int_to_base(123456789, 32) #=> "3nqk8n"
+    MakeId.int_to_base(123456789, 32) #=> "3NQK8N"
-    MakeId.from_base("3nqk8n", 10)    #=> 123456789
+    MakeId.from_base("3NQK8N", 10)    #=> 123456789
-    MakeId.int_to_base(123456789, 32) #=> "3nqk8n"
+    MakeId.int_to_base(123456789, 32) #=> "3NQK8N"
     MakeId.verify_base32_id("...")    #=> corrected_id or nil if error

 ### Random Integer